Aggelos Kiayias: Blockchain research

+Kiayias has described how the problem of debt-ridden banks in Greece inspired him to concentrate his research on creating a blockchain to widen access to financial services using a digital "parallel currency".
+The excessive computer processing power needed for proof-of-work blockchain protocols such as Bitcoin led him to work on proof-of-stake blockchain protocols.

-In 2016, Kiayias led a team that published an ePrint paper (number 889, dated September 12) describing the Ouroboros blockchain consensus protocol.
+In 2016, he led a team that published an ePrint paper (number 889, dated September 12) describing the Ouroboros blockchain consensus protocol.

 In 2017 Kiayias began teaching a blockchain course at the University of Edinburgh.

 In 2019, Kiayias published a paper with Emilios Avgouleas of Edinburgh's law school, on blockchain technology and systemic risk.

-In 2021, New Scientist quoted Kiayias on the resource consumption of the Chia cryptocurrency, saying that while Chia was less intensive than Bitcoin, that was clearing "a low bar as far as 'green' technology is concerned."
+In 2021, New Scientist quoted Kiayias on the resource consumption of the Chia cryptocurrency, saying that while Chia was less intensive than Bitcoin, that was clearing "a low bar as far as 'green' technology is concerned".

-In 2022, he was one of four authors of a Crypto 2022 paper describing Ofelimos, a blockchain protocol with a consensus mechanism based on proof of useful work (PoUW).
-In this mechanism, work done in validating the blockchain is used to solve complex problems that could be used for industrial applications, such as planning routes for delivery vehicles.

 Other research has described using ideas from game theory to maintain Nash equilibrium and enable an economically sustainable, privacy-preserving mixnet.

+Kiayias was awarded the 2024 BCS Lovelace Medal for his work on cyber security and cryptography.